 Identifying the owners of websites can be a difficult task, especially if they prefer to hide behind anonymity.
 If attempts to contact or notify the owners are not successful, you can escalate a complaint to the ISP or hosting company.

 You may find that the hosting company has a policy against such material, and they may make efforts to contact the owners and notify them of these policies.

 To identify the company that is hosting the questionable material, you can use this useful tool.

 There are a number of resources available for those who want to help combat hate crime and for those dealing with hate crime directly.
 They are as follows:

 The Campaign Against Racism and Fascism is not aligned to any political party or tendency.
 It is run by a collection of individuals with backgrounds from all walks of life who share a commitment to fighting racism and hate crimes.

 STOP HATE UK

-The leading national organisation in the UK that is working to challenge all forms of hate crime and discrimination through training, education and consultancy.
+The leading national organization in the UK that is working to challenge all forms of hate crime and discrimination through training, education, and consultancy.

 Human Rights Campaign: Hate Crimes